 Whenever a complaint citing the Privacy Act is filed in a U.S. District Court against the Department of Defense, a DoD Component, or any DoD employee, the responsible system manager shall notify the DPO.
 The litigation status sheet at Appendix H to this part provides a standard format for this notification.
 The initial litigation status sheet forwarded shall, as a minimum, provide the information required by items 1 through 6 of the status sheet.
 A revised litigation status sheet shall be provided at each stage of the litigation.
 When a court renders a formal opinion or judgment, copies of the judgment and opinion shall be provided to the DPO with the litigation status sheet reporting that judgment or opinion.

 § 310.50 Lost, stolen, or compromised information.

-(a) When a loss, theft, or compromise of information occurs (see § 310.14), the Component shall immediately notify the DPO. (b) The Component shall conduct an inquiry into the facts and circumstances surrounding the compromise and shall provide the DPO a copy of the final report.
+(a) When a loss, theft, or compromise of information occurs (see § 310.14), the breach shall be reported to: